 We require the exact dates of your employment as these are used for short-listing purposes.

-Please tell us about your experience in a working environment.
+Tell us about your experience in a working environment.
 Again, you should try to include any unpaid work you have done in the past.
-Please list your experience in date order, with the most recent first.
+List your experience in date order, with the most recent first.

 Depending on the position you are applying for, you may require a full, current driving licence which enables you to drive in Northern Ireland.
 You may also need a car for official business, or access to a form of transport which will enable you to meet the requirements of the job.